 - Cook slow and at low heat.
 Chicken bones can cook for 24 hours.
 Beef bones can cook for 48 hours.
-A low and slow cook time is necessary in order to fully extract the nutrients in and around bone.
+A low and slow cook time is necessary in order to fully extract the nutrients in and around the bone.

-- You can also add in vegetables such as onions, garlic, carrots, and celery for added nutrient value.
+- You can also add in vegetables, such as onions, garlic, carrots and celery, for added nutrient value.

 After cooking in the slow cooker, the broth will cool and a layer of fat will harden on top.
 This layer protects the broth beneath.
 Discard this layer only when you are about to eat the broth.